 Another (also featuring kryptonite) had him seeing every member of the Justice League in overly-cartoony chibi-style, using heat vision on the TV when he sucks at video games, and getting a severe case of the munchies.

 Superman: Wait, do you smell that?
 Somebody's making brownies. *Runs to the window and looks out across the vast gulf of space between the Watchtower and Earth* Yes!
 Brownies!
 In North Dakota!
 We have to go to North Dakota.
 Right.
 Now. (here is a LJ post of the comic)

 In Jeff Smith's Bone, Thorn and Fone Bone get tipsy from hiding in the woods and eating nothing but berries.
 The berries could have fermented.
 This happens in Real Life, and birds get drunk from the juice and fly into things.
 Hilarity Ensues

-A drug which does this appears in the early Tintin albums.
+A drug which does this appears in the early The Adventures of Tintin albums.
 In "The Blue Lotus", even Tintin does show the effects after a villain drugs him, although we later find out the drug was exchanged for water.
 (He was just faking in order to escape.)

 In Dork Tower, this happens to Ken after he tries one of Igor's sugar-overloaded "Igor bars".
 He passes out four seconds later...